roboticaml/roboticaml.github.io/posts/completeness-of-vision.md

 ## Prediction Objectives
 Turning the business objectives into precise, measurable prediction objectives can be daunting if you do not have the right experts available.
-Robotica, partnered with world-leading visionaries DataRobot, will assist you in turning concepts into projects.
+Robotica Machine Learning, partnered with world-leading visionaries DataRobot, will assist you in turning concepts into projects.

 ![Data](/img/data-glasses.jpeg) <br />

 ## Data Gathering
 Data is available in many places - your CRM, competitor websites, Open Data databases and commercial APIs.
-Robotica will work with you to gather, scrape and shape data ready for analysis and modelling.
+Robotica Machine Learning will work with you to gather, scrape and shape data ready for analysis and modelling.

 ## Data Enrichment
 The meaning or purpose of a feature may need unlocking.
 When assessing a customer's propensity to buy, their credit history may reveal more than their name and date of birth.
-Robotica will partner your business domain experts to ascertain the most valuable pots of data - inside and outside your organisation - and how to apply them.
+Robotica Machine Learning will partner your business domain experts to ascertain the most valuable pots of data - inside and outside your organisation - and how to apply them.

 ## Feature Engineering